 Expenses incurred by the insurance company as part of its operations, such as rent, salaries, and utility costs, that are not attributable to specific claims.

-The amount of coverage purchased to cover indemnity amounts for the combined number of reported events/claims for each policy period (i.e., $1 million for each incident, $3 million on an aggregate basis).
+The amount of coverage that is purchased to cover indemnity amounts for the combined number of reported events/claims for each policy period (e.g., $1 million for each incident, $3 million on an aggregate basis).

 Allocated Loss Adjustment Expenses (ALAE)

 (See also Defense and Cost Containment Claim Expenses)